 This is the first thing that you have to do if your child’s fever is more than 100 degrees Fahrenheit!
 You can give your child an anti-fever medication that contains acetaminophen or ibuprofen. for example, Children’s motrin or children’s tylenol.
 Do not give your child aspirin as it has been linked to fatal disease Reye Syndrome!(via.
 Stanfordschildrens)

 Always follow the instructions on the medicine or what your child’s pediatrician has directed for you to do.
 Make sure you also read the age requirement and dosage.

 Bathing your child in lukewarm water can significant decrease your child’s fever.
 Lukewarm water means that the water is neither cold or hot.
 It’s room temperature.

 I actually did this with my oldest daughter ( my mom and aunt gave me this tip) and I saw her fever go down within minutes.
-I was so relieved!
+Almost going back to her normal body temperature, I was so relieved!

 3. Use cold washcloths

-Placing cold washcloths on your child’s forehead and neck can also decrease your child’s fever.
+Placing cold washcloths on your child’s forehead, neck or armpit can also decrease your child’s fever.
 Is an easy and super effective way to reduce your child’s fever.
 Even though you’re going to be going back and forth, making sure the washcloths are cold.
 It’s so worth it!